Looking for the ultimate 2 days in Prague itinerary? I am here to help!

-The afternoon/evening of your arrival could be spent strolling the banks of the Vltava River, admiring the architecture of the bridges and surrounding buildings, or after your dinner, exploring the myriad of Prague souvenir shops.
+The afternoon/evening of your arrival could be spent strolling the banks of the Vltava River and admiring the bridges and surrounding buildings.
+After dinner, explore the myriad of Prague souvenir shops.

-2 Days in Prague Itinerary
+2 Days in Prague: the Ultimate Itinerary

 Stop 1: Charles Bridge

-Charles Bridge lures tourists, street performers and vendors to it.
+The Charles Bridge lures tourists, street performers, and vendors to it.
 More than just crossing the river, it is an event!
-The 1,700 ft foot span takes you past 30 bronze sculptures.
+The 1,700-foot span takes you past 30 bronze sculptures.

 Stop 2: Prague Castle Complex